This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • Appearance of blood in the urine.

-• Fever and chills, which may mean the infection has reached the kidneys.
+• Fever and chills, which may mean that the infection has reached the kidneys.

 • Vomiting and nausea.